Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-graph operators

 \subsubsection{The 4d categorical ladder}

 The above set of results is a realization of the categorical ladder proposal \cite{Pfeiffer2007,Baez:1995xq,Crane:1994ty}, which states that 4d TQFTs are determined by a Hopf monoidal category; see fig. \ref{fig:1}.
-In this context, the Hopf category $\mathscr{A}^0$ plays a role analogous to the Hopf algebra of Chern-Simons observables defined on the lattice in \cite{Alekseev:1994au}.
+In this context, the Hopf category $\mathfrak{C}(\mathbb{G}^{\Gamma})$ plays a role analogous to the Hopf algebra of Chern-Simons observables defined on the lattice in \cite{Alekseev:1994au}.

-As such, in analogy with the seminal work of Witten \cite{WITTEN1990285}, observables of 2-Chern-Simons theory $\mathscr{A}^1 = \mathscr{A}^0/\sim$ (cf. \S \ref{invar}) is described by an assignment of elements of the categorified quantum coordinate ring $\mathfrak{C}_q(\mathbb{G}^)$ to the so-called "2-ribbons" \cite{BAEZ2003705,CARTER19971,kapovich1996} --- namely surfaces $\Sigma$ bounding incoming and outgoing link diagrams --- this will be made precise in the next paper in the series.
+As such, in analogy with the seminal work of Witten \cite{WITTEN1990285}, observables of 2-Chern-Simons theory (modulo 2-gauge transformations) should then be described by an assignment of elements of the categorified quantum coordinate ring $\mathfrak{C}_q(\mathbb{G})$ to the so-called "2-ribbons" \cite{BAEZ2003705,CARTER19971,kapovich1996} --- namely surfaces $\Sigma$ bounding incoming and outgoing links/tangles --- this will be made precise in the next paper in the series.